LanzDeGuzman/Scene-Distance-Estimation-Using-Monocular-Depth-Estimation/README.md

 ## Performance Testing

 Throughout the performance testing, the surrounding objects are the road elements, while the target object is the license plate.
 Within this test, bounding boxes are updated based on their level of potential danger.
-Whenever a detected object is less than 3000 mm or 3 m, around the length of 2 cars, they are regarded as a potential danger and are represented by changing their bounding boxes to the color red.
+Whenever a detected object is less than 3000 mm or 3 m, around the length of 2 cars, they are regarded as a potential danger and are represented by changing their bounding boxes to red.
 Whenever an object is considered safe, its bounding box colors change to green.
 This scenario showcases the program's performance in city driving conditions.

 **Real-Time Road Performance Testing#1 x5 Speed**